criblio/appscope/website/src/pages/docs/config-files.md

   commanddir : '/tmp'
   #  commanddir supports changes to configuration settings of running
   #  processes.
 At every summary period the library looks in commanddir
-  #  to see if a file named scope.<pid> exists.  (where pid is the process ID
+  #  to see if a file named scope.<pid> exists.
+(Where pid is the process ID
   #  of the process running with scope.)
 If it exists, it processes every
   #  line for environment variable-style commands:
   #      SCOPE_METRIC_VERBOSITY=9